temuller/hostphot/README.md

 ## Contributing

 To contribute, either open an issue or send a pull request (prefered option).
-You can also contact me directly.
+You can also contact me directly (check my profile: https://github.com/temuller).

 ### Adding other surveys

-If you wish to add a survey not implemented in HostPhot, there are a few things needed: where to download the images from (optional), zero-points to convert the images's flux values into magnitudes (e.g. AB magnitudes), the scaling of the images (pixels/arcsec), the filters transmission functions and any other piece of information necessary to properly estimate magnitudes, errors, etc.
+If you wish a survey to be added to HostPhot, there are a couple of ways of doing it.
+1) You can do a pull request, following the same structure as used for the surveys that are already implemented, or 2) open an issue asking for a survey to be added.
+Either way, there are a fews things needed to add a survey: where to download the images from (e.g., using astroquery), zero-points to convert the images's flux values into magnitudes (e.g. AB magnitudes), the magnitude system, the scaling of the images (pixels/arcsec), the filters transmission functions and any other piece of information necessary to properly estimate magnitudes, errors, etc. If you open an issue asking for a survey to be added, please include all this information.

 ## Citing HostPhot